drips-network/docs/docs/for-developers/streams/update-a-stream.md

 : Promise<ContractTransaction>
 ```

-Take a look at the <a href="https://drips-js-sdk-api.netlify.app/classes/nftdriverclient#setDrips" target="_blank">method's documentation</a> to understand what each parameter represents.
+Take a look at <a href="https://drips-js-sdk-api.netlify.app/classes/nftdriverclient#setDrips" target="_blank">this method's documentation</a> to understand what each parameter represents.

 To use this method you will first need to [create a NFTDriverClient and a DripsSubgraphClient][is].